 a validated technology platform

-Our virosome vaccine technology and know-how has been validated through high value partnerships and collaboration with some of the world’s leading research funding organizations.
+Our virosome vaccine technology and know-how has been and continues to be validated through high value partnerships and collaboration with some of the world’s leading research funding organizations, pharma and biotech companies.

 Early 2014, our RSV virosome vaccine and technology was selected by Astellas – ClearPath as the most promising RSV vaccine for the Astellas vaccine franchise targeting infectious diseases.
 Following a thorough due diligence of Mymetics’ virosome IP, know-how and the RSV virosome vaccine preclinical results and construct, we signed an exclusive license and collaboration agreement for our RSV virosome based vaccine funded by Astellas, a leading Japanese pharma company.